MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.Beta.Mail/Remove-MgBetaUserMessage.md

 Delete a message in the specified user's mailbox, or delete a relationship of the message.
 For example, you can delete a specific @-mention of the specified user in the message.

+> [!NOTE]
+> To view the v1.0 release of this cmdlet, view [Remove-MgUserMessage](/powershell/module/Microsoft.Graph.Mail/Remove-MgUserMessage?view=graph-powershell-1.0)

 ## SYNTAX

 ### Delete (Default)